JennieJi/lazy-jest/README.md

 Jest util for lazy person like me to generate mass test snapshots with few configurations.
 *It only supports function test now*

+NOTE that please use it wisely, otherwise your snapshot will explode.

 # Quick start

 index.js